Ithilien/documentation/README.md

  1. Click on your account name (next to "IoT Analytics" in the bar across the top) and click the eye icon to show your Activation Code.
  1. Back in the Edison console, type `iotkit-admin activate <activation code>`, replacing `<activation code>` with the code from your IoTKit account.
  1. Now you're ready to start pushing data to IoTKit, so start the IoTKit agent by typing `systemctl start iotkit-agent`.
- 1. Open File -> Sketchbook -> IntroExamples -> 08.
-IoTAnalytics -> IoTAnalytics.
+ 1. Open the IoTAnalytics example (File -> Sketchbook -> IntroExamples -> 08.
+IoTAnalytics -> IoTAnalytics).
  1. Find the `ssid` and `pass` lines in the sketch, and update them to the relevant WiFi network.
  1. Connect the temperature sensor to socket A0.
  1. Upload the sketch to your Edison.